Questions to ask as you track down sources:

 3. If it's not available at Gustavus, how would go you about getting a copy?

 For examples of other sources and how how citations look in various citation styles, visit our Cite Your Sources guide.
-Once you've decoded your citation, use the boxes below to track down hard copies.
+Once you've decoded your citation, use the information on this page to track down hard copies.
 A librarian can also help you figure out your source type.

-There are many ways to find books, depending on where you're starting.
+There are several ways to track down books, depending on where you've found the citation.

 Source #1